jainachin/awsInterface/README.md

-**awsInterface** allows you connect seamlessly a local machine to [Elasticsearch](https://www.elastic.co/) database running on an EC2 instance and S3 in AWS with minimal code.
+**awsInterface** allows you connect seamlessly a local machine to [Elasticsearch](https://www.elastic.co/) database running on an EC2 instance and S3 in AWS with minimal code in Python.
 With the host name set to localhost, it will also work with Elasticsearch database running on a local machine.

 #### Table of contents
 1. [esInterface](https://github.com/jainachin/awsInterface#esinterface)